How To Defend Yourself On A Simple Traffic Ticket In New Jersey’s Municipal Courts

 If No Deals, Hire a Lawyer.
 If the prosecutor will not deal, ask to have your case rescheduled, saying something like, “This is more complicated than I thought; I’d like time to get a lawyer.”
 Then get one without delay.

 Even if you have been convicted multiple times for DWI in the past, you still have rights.
-The Law Offices of John Menzel will make sure they are protected.
+The Law Offices of John Menzel will make sure those rights are protected.
 Contact dedicated Asbury Park DWI defense attorney, John Menzel at The Law Offices of John Menzel for a free consultation today to find out how we can help you defend your legal rights and save your future professional and personal reputation.
-If you have a pending DUI case or traffic ticket in Asbury Park, New York, do not wait until it is too late.
+If you have a pending DUI case or traffic tickets in Asbury Park or anywhere else in New Jersey, don’t wait until it is too late.
 Contact The Law Offices of John Menzel to get started today.

 Learn your options - call me for your free, 20 min phone consultation (732) 899-1899